oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 WWW-Authenticate: error="use_dpop_nonce", error_description="Resource server requires nonce in DPoP proof"
 ```

 We want that resource, so it's time for a new proof!
-The client reacts to the error and generates a new DPoP proof with the following info in the payload:
+The client reacts to the error and generates a new proof with the following info in the payload:
  * HTTP request info including the URI and HTTP method (such as `https://{yourResourceServer}/resource` and `GET`)
  * Issue time to limit the validity window for the proof
  * An identifier that's unique within the validity window to mitigate replay attacks
  * The server-provided nonce value
  * Hash of the access token

-With this new DPoP proof, the client can remake the request.
+With this new proof, the client can remake the request.

 ## Validate DPoP requests in the resource server

 Okta's API resources support DPoP-enabled requests.
 If you want to add DPoP support to your own resource server, you must validate the request.
-You'll decode the DPoP proof to verify the properties in the header and payload sections of the JWT.
+You'll decode the proof to verify the properties in the header and payload sections of the JWT.
 You'll also need to verify properties within the access token.
 OAuth 2.0 access tokens can be opaque, so use your authorization server's `/introspect` endpoint to get token properties.
 Okta's API security guide, [Configure OAuth 2.0 Demonstrating Proof-of-Possession](https://developer.okta.com/docs/guides/dpop/nonoktaresourceserver/main/#make-a-request-to-a-non-okta-resource) has a step-by-step guide on validating DPoP tokens, but you should use a well-maintained and vetted OAuth 2.0 library to do this for you instead.
 Finally, enforce any application-defined access control measures before returning a response.

 ## Learn more about OAuth 2.0, Demonstrating Proof-of-Possession, and secure token practices